7 nights starting from

-Day 1: Fly from London Heathrow to Corfu.
+Day 1: Fly from London Gatwick to Corfu.

 Transfer by bus and ferry to the typical Zagorian village of Monodendri.
 (Ferry crossing approximately 90 minutes, transfer by road approximately 90 minutes).
 Check in to the warm and friendly Philoxenia Hotel.

 Day 2: Beloi Balcony and the Vradeto Steps.

 We drive to the village of Vradeto where we begin our first walk, which will take us to the ‘Beloi Balcony’ and where we get our first views into the spectacular Vikos gorge.
 After a relaxing break for coffee, we then descend to the village of Kapesovo via the famous ‘Vradeto steps’, a stairway of about 1000 steps carved into a rock face, an age-old path that used to be the only way to travel between these two villages.
 Finally, we enjoy a well-deserved lunch in Kapesevo before returning to our hotel.

 This circular walk starts and finishes in Monodendri and takes us to the neighbouring village of Vitsa, another picturesque Zagorian style village, where there will be time for a walk in the forest before returning to Monodendri.